Video subtitle editor

 YouTube Subtitle Editor UI

-The YouTube subtitle editor has good customisation options for users that want high quality subtitles and to reach viewers from multiple countries.
-However, the extra features adds to the complexity of the tool which results in a cluttered UI and lowers ease of use.
+I found that the YouTube subtitle editor had good customisation options for users that want high quality subtitles and the ability to reach viewers from multiple countries.
+However, the extra features added to the complexity of the tool which resulted in a cluttered UI and lowered ease of use.

 Clideo